 The resources of the University of Dallas Library have been developed over the years through purchase of materials and acceptance of many valuable and useful gifts.
 Donations have played a significant role in developing the size, depth and diversity of our resources.

-In order to build a quality collection, it is the policy of the University of Dallas Library to accept gifts without qualification or special restrictions, and with the understanding that upon receipt, all gift materials become property of the University of Dallas Library.
+In order to build a quality collection, it is the policy of the University of Dallas Library only to accept gifts with pre-approval of the Acquisitions Librarian and then without qualification or special restrictions, and with the understanding that upon receipt, all gift materials become property of the University of Dallas Library.
 The Library reserves the right to determine retention, location, cataloging treatment, and other considerations related to their use or disposition.
-Books that do not complement the library collection, may be exchanged, sold or disposed.
+Books that do not complement the library collection may be exchanged, sold or disposed.
 We regret that we are not able to notify donors of the final disposition of their gifts or return items not added to our collection.

 Types of Gifts Accepted